 • Faculty Advisor

-In August: You will be assigned a Faculty Advisor in your academic area who will be a mentor and advisor for the next four years.
-Your Faculty Advisor can help you understand the nuances of your curricular path, guide you towards exciting opportunities for research and internships, and help you think creatively about your future.
+You will be assigned a Faculty Advisor who will be a mentor and advisor for the next four years.
+You will first meet with your Faculty Advisor for course planning in the spring semester.
+He or she can help you understand the nuances of your curricular path, guide you towards exciting opportunities for research and internships, and help you think creatively about your future.

 • Peer Mentor